 Spring poses interesting opportunities, especially if you can manage to ride up to the mountains.
 Not every day you motorcycle through icy roads on a bright day, at near zero temperatures, and with a backdrop of snow covered mountains!
 Not to mention the occasional water stream, gently crossing the freeway, and a highway shoulder precariously stacked with freshly removed snow – guess this is why they call motorcycling as sensory overload?
 As usual, the fuel tank was also sort of running low; the two gallon tank has been a bit difficult to handle, especially when you go exploring.
 But, like every other time, when it was close to being empty, providence manifested in the form of a Shell gas station.

-Not just in motorcycling, in general we all have different and often contradicting preferences and views.
+Not just in group riding, even in general life situations, we all have different and often contradicting preferences and views.
 So, unless there is a commonly enforced code, large groups of people will not easily get along.
-And unless this conformity is overall in sync with our own preferences, we are simply not going to join and remain being part of such a group .
+And unless this conformity code is overall in sync with our own preferences, we are simply not going to join and remain being part of such a group.
+We can actually see that conflict of code manifest in all social spheres.
+Whether it’s family gatherings or workplace or recreational, large groups of people tend to not get along without clearly enforced hierarchy or code.
+The probability of this conflict of code increases with time.
+Not surprising it’s hard even for ~50% of couples to stay together for a life time.

-Actually large scale intellectual agreements are also rare.
+Along with that duration of time, another factor which increases possibility of conflict is intellectual refinement.
 More you think, more your mind diverges from the median.
-And more the intellectual compromises you need to make to just fit in.
-If you have strong convictions, such compromises might seem daunting.
+Any serious thought and reflection adds layers of cognition to your mind.
+These layers increases the possibility of our thought being different from others.
+When processing any complex situation, we’d simply see more or different aspects to the same problem, which makes our solutions also different.
+So, more we think, more the intellectual compromises we need to make to just fit in.
+If you have strong convictions, such compromises will be daunting.
 Hayek famously said “largest group of people whose values are very similar are the people with low standards”.
 In that sense, joining Hells Angels or some political party is not so different.
 Both signify low standards, the end of serious thought and reflection, but may be in slightly different ways.